Volume I: The Books of the Sun and Moon

 “There are ways to obfuscate,” I said.

-Well then, have a look around and un-obfuscate,” he replied.
+“Well, then have a look around and un-obfuscate.”

 I began pacing out the interior of the pyramid, my cane clicking with each step on the white tiled floor.
 I smelled many things, but the scents were distant.
 Then, I caught the acidy burn of cleaning chemicals.